semanticpy/.github/profile/README.md

+**!!
+We joined forces and moved our development to [https://github.com/pysemtec](https://github.com/pysemtec)**

+This group will currently remain as a proxy.

 ## **Semantic Python** - a collection of python tools for **Ontology development** and **Semantic Data** / **Semantic Web**

 Modern science relies on collaboration and exchange of data and knowledge.